skiff-org/skiff-org.github.io/README.md

 ## Windows desktop

 Skiff's Windows desktop application, currenly in beta, offers a seamless and secure experience for Windows users.
+Visit the [Windows](/windows) directory for more.

 ## Mac desktop

 Skiff's Mac desktop enables a seamless and powerful experience directly from your macOS device.
+Visit the [macOS directory](/macos) for more.

 ## Whitepaper

 Skiff's whitepaper covers our security model, how your data is end-to-end encrypted, and how each product works.
+Visit the [whitepaper](/whitepaper) directory to read further.

 ## Questions or support